Study contradicts the idea that cell phones are harmful to memory – News

 Furthermore, this situation also increased the memory of low-value circles by 27%, even without specific reminders for them.

 “The results show that external memory tools work.
 Far from causing ‘digital dementia’, using an external memory device can even improve our memory for information we never save.
-But we need to be careful to back up the most important information Otherwise, if a memory tool fails, we may be left with nothing but minor information in our own memory,” Gilbert concluded.
+But we need to be careful to back up the most important information.
+Otherwise, if a memory tool fails, we may be left with nothing but minor information in our own memory.”

-In addition to this finding, the findings also showed a downside of using reminders.

 Valerian: learn more about this natural tranquilizer that can help fight stress and insomnia